The Growing Place

 Spread: 24 inches

 Hardiness Zone: 3b

 Palm Sedge is primarily valued in the garden for its cascading habit of growth.
-Its attractive grassy leaves remain chartreuse in color.
+Its attractive grassy leaves are chartreuse in color.
 The foliage often turns coppery-bronze in fall.
 Neither the flowers nor the fruit are ornamentally significant.

 Palm Sedge is an herbaceous perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.